 Nair, and other chemical hair removals, are on the “don’t” list, as is laser hair removal.
 The verdict is still out on electrolysis and the effects are still unknown on the unborn child, so many estheticians will not perform the procedure on pregnant women.
 So, stick to waxing and schedule laser hair removal for maternity leave!

 Another area that requires clarification before adding it to the “safe” list.
 General facials are perfectly safe, including those that contain glycolic, salicylic, or azelaic acid https://www.acog.org/.
 However, avoid vampire facials and those that use retinoids such as facial chemical peels.
 Pregnancy can help clear your skin and provides a glow that may make facials less necessary, so there’s some good news!

 Lash Lift and Tint

 Pregnancy is a beautiful time in your life and it is normal to want to feel beautiful and “selfishly” keep up with your normal hygiene and beauty routine.
 There are many beauty procedures that are perfectly safe during pregnancy.
 Be sure to have an honest conversation with your obstetrician and your esthetician and trust your gut.
 For beauty procedures that you do have to wait on, just schedule a mom’s day out for after the baby is born!
-Visit us online at My Absolute Beauty to find an Elleebana-certified beauty professional https://myabsolutebeauty.com/find-a-stylist/ near you.
+Visit us online at My Absolute Beauty to find a beauty professinal near you.